 8 weeks prior to the Defense

 - Have your supervisor assist you in determining an external examiner.
-You will need a copy of the proposed external examiner’s CV, and a verbal agreement that he or she will be able to attend the proposed date of your PhD defense.
+You will need a copy of the proposed external examiner’s CV, and an agreement that he or she will be able to attend the proposed date of your PhD defense.
+Your supervisor and your external examiner should attend the oral defense in person.
+If your external examiner cannot attend in person, please contact the Administrative Coordinator - PhD in the Engineering Graduate Studies Office to arrange accomodations.

 7 weeks prior to the Defense

-- Fill out the Nomination of PhD Thesis Committee Examining Form; input the data requested in each field, with the exception of the “Location” box (it will be filled out at a later time).
+- Fill out the Nomination of PhD Thesis Committee Examining Form; input the data requested in each field.
+Only complete the "location" field if you have already booked a room with the Department Assistant or the Administrative Coordinator, Graduate Studies.

-- Print off the form and bring it to the Administrative Coordinator, Graduate Studies, who will book a room and complete the form.
+- Print off the form and bring it to the Administrative Coordinator, Graduate Studies, who will book a room (if this has not already been done) who will submit the form to the Associate Chair, Graduate Studies for review.

-- The Administrative Coordinator, Graduate Studies will mail your form to the Faculty Graduate Studies Coordinator for approval by the Associate Dean of Engineering.
+- Once the form has been approved at the department level, the Administrative Coordinator, Graduate Studies will mail your form to the Engineering Graduate Studies Office for approval by the Associate Dean of Engineering.

 6 weeks prior to the Defense

-- If your form is approved, you and your committee will receive e-mail confirmation from the Faculty Graduate Studies Coordinator that the date and location of your defense are now formally scheduled.
+- If your form is approved, you and your committee will receive e-mail confirmation from Administrative Coordinator - PhD in the Engineering Graduate Studies Office that the date and location of your defense are now formally scheduled.
 In this same e-mail, you will receive a Thesis Receipt Form that you must print off.

-- Prepare the spiral bound copies of your thesis by using the binding machine available in the CEE main office (E2-2336).
-You can request spiral bindings and plastic cover pages from the Departmental Secretary.
+- Prepare the spiral bound copies of your thesis by using the binding machine available in the CEE graduate lounge.
+You can request spiral bindings and plastic cover pages from the Departmental Assistant in the main office.

 5 weeks prior to the Defense

-- Deliver a bound copy of your PhD Dissertation to each member of your committee.
+- Deliver a copy of your PhD thesis to each member of your committee.
 Have each member sign the thesis receipt form.

-- Deliver the final copy to the Faculty Graduate Studies Coordinator in the Engineering Graduate Office, located in PHY 3004, who will indicate the start and end of your display period and keep your Thesis Receipt Form on file.
+- Deliver the final copy to the Administrative Coordinator - PhD in the EGSO, who will indicate the start and end of your display period and keep your Thesis Receipt Form on file.
 The PhD Thesis must be on display for 25 business days prior to the date of your defense.

 3 weeks prior to the Defense

-- Determine whether or not your external examiner will be physically present on the day of your defense.
-If they will not be, you will need a teleconference phone, as Skype cannot be your main source of communication (Skype can only be used for video conferencing).
+- If your external examiner will not be present and this has been discussed and approved by the Engineering Graduate Studies Office, you will need a teleconference phone, as Skype cannot be your main source of communication (Skype can be used only as an visual feed but is not reliable enough for audio).

-You may book a teleconference phone from the Department Secretary in E2-2336.
+You may book a teleconference phone from the Department Assistant in E2-2336.
 You will also be responsible for ensuring your external examiner has all the appropriate information to conference in on the day of the defense.
-This information can be acquired from the Department Secretary, as well.
+This information can also be acquired from the Department Assistant.

 1 week post-Defense

-- After successfully defending your PhD, you will await e-mail instructions from the Faculty Graduate Studies Coordinator on how to upload your thesis to UWSpace.
+- After successfully defending your PhD and achieving a category 1, you will be emailed instructions from the Administrative Coordinator - PhD in the EGSO on how to upload your thesis to UWSpace.

-- Once the thesis has been successfully uploaded, return your keys/fobs to the Civil and Environmental Engineering Department Secretary in E2-2336.
+- Once the thesis has been successfully uploaded, return your keys to the Civil and Environmental Engineering Department Assistant in E2-2336.
 You should also indicate your office number upon returning your keys.